 What do your packages include?

 We offer package deals that bring you basically everything above the foundation besides appliances, heating and furnishings.
 Here is a list of the major items:

-- Fiberglass entry door(s) and single-hung windows with Low-E/Argon glass
+- Fiberglass entry door(s) and double-hung windows with Low-E/Argon glass

 - Insulation in walls & ceiling